-- 9.1.3.5.1 Define the legal meaning of citizenship in the United States, describe the process and requirements for citizenship including service in court proceedings (jury duty) and selective service registration (males).
+- 9.1.3.5.1 Define the legal meaning of citizenship in the United States, describe the process and requirements for citizenship, and explain the duties of citizenship including service in court proceedings (jury duty) and selective service registration (males).
 The characteristics, distribution and complexity of the earth's cultures influence human systems (social, economic and political systems). - 9.3.3.7.3 Explain how social, political and economic processes influence the characteristics of places and regions.